-Farmer\'s lung claims
+Farmer's lung compensation claims

 According to a report compiled by the Health and Safety Executive in 2014, approximately 28,000 employees have experienced respiratory problems as a result of their working environment.